 Unlike every input device that you’ve ever used for a video game, you don’t need to hold the Index controllers.
 They strap to your hand, which gives you the freedom to let go of them without worrying about dropping them.
 This enables actions like throwing a ball or opening your hand to pick something up.

 The Index controllers have straps that secure the handle to your palm.
-The strap wraps around the outside of your hand and uses drawstring to secure it in place.
+The strap wraps around the outside of your hand and uses a drawstring to secure it in place.
 The top of the strap can be adjusted to 4 different positions and features a swivel hinge to accommodate different size and shape hands.

 The Index controllers also feature capacitive touch sensors in the handle and on the face buttons for animated finger movement.
 The handle has sensors for your pinky, ring and middle fingers; the trigger has a sensor for your index finger and the A, B, touchpad and thumbstick inputs have sensors for your thumb.
 The thumb sensors also give you two thumb positions; the A and B buttons place your thumb beside your hand and the thumbstick puts your thumb above your hand.